How to Winterize a Saltwater Pool

 I may earn a commission if you make a purchase, at zero additional cost to you.
 This in no way impacts my research process or opinions.

+Once your pool chemicals are balanced and you have cleaned the heck out of your pool, it is time to seal up the pool for the winter.
 Do one final skim of the pool to remove as much debris as possible.
 Once done, you can then cover the pool with a pool cover.
 As an optional step, you can add a couple of air pillows onto the water before covering the pool to prevent the cover from sinking.
+Remember, do not pull the cover too tight.
+It should either be sitting against the water level or on top of air pillows.
+This way, if rain or snow builds up on the cover, it does not tear or break.

-Throughout the winter, you should continue to care for your pool by clearing debris and snow off the pool cover, checking the water chemistry and water levels, and adding pool chemicals as necessary.
+Throughout the winter, you should continue to care for your pool by clearing debris and snow off the pool cover, checking the water chemistry and water levels, adding pool chemicals as necessary, and ensuring algae or contaminants are not setting up their home in your water.

 Frequently Asked Questions